Alexander Kuklev, JetBrains Research

 Let us work in a univalent type theory with enough inductive types to express

-Cauchy completions including the monad Computation<T>
+Cauchy completions including the monad Computation<T> of Turing-complete

-if they terminate.
-For every type T
+computations returning T if they terminate.
+For every type T we’ll can

-define the type of Turing-complete lazy sequences LazySeq<T>
+define the type of Turing-complete lazy sequences LazySeq<T>:

 structure LazySeq<T>: